cieranmorris/Mission-to-Mars-Web-Scraping/README.md

-# Web Scraping Homework - Mission to Mars
+# Mission to Mars Web Scraping

 ## Background Information

-This project encompassed the creation of a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single, responsive HTML page.
+This project encompassed the creation of a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

-### NASA Mars News Scraping - News Title and Paragraph Text
+* Initial scraping was completed using programming dependencies including Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-Initial scraping was completed using programming dependencies including Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
+### NASA Mars News Title and Paragraph Text

-* The website of interest to scrape and collect information regarding the Mission to Mars was the [Mars News Site](https://redplanetscience.com/).
-Importantly, the latest News Title and Paragraph Text were scraped and saved to variables for aplciation in the Flask and MongoDB database.
+* One website of interest to scrape and collect information regarding the Mission to Mars was the [Mars News Site](https://redplanetscience.com/).
+Importantly, the latest News Title and Paragraph Text were scraped and saved to variables for application in the Flask and MongoDB database.

 ### JPL Mars Space Images - Featured Image